Mifta24/auto-quotes/quotes.md

 # 📜 Daily Quote

-> "The past is history.
-It no longer exists, but you are keeping it alive in your mind through your thoughts.
-Let it go.
-It is not serving you."
+> "The greatest discovery of all time is that a person can change their future by merely changing their attitude."
-> — **Sonia Ricotti**
+> — **Oprah Winfrey**

 ---

-_Last updated: 13 July 2025 ⏳_
+_Last updated: 14 July 2025 ⏳_